jetthoughts/jt.github.io/_posts/blog/2014-10-24-run-tests-against-multiple-ruby-versions-on-circleci.markdown

 ### 4. What if Java gems are different from MRI

 As you know, the real world projects are cruel, and mostly you have different versions of gems or even different gems to support Jruby and MRI.
-Simple solution is just to add a separate `Gemfile` for Java.
+A simple solution is just to add a separate `Gemfile` for Java.
 And to update our config file accordingly :

 {% highlight ruby linenos=table %}
 dependencies: